TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 - Although in this project, I've only used git to essentiatly save my work, I still want to learn more on how to use it.
 - I need to improve my efficiency debugging.
 Altough I know how to use some of Visual Studio debugging features, I'm not proficient with them so I end up reverting to testing most things by running the program from the start.
--
+  - As part of this, I also need to improve my user testing.

 # Resources Used

 - The [C#Academy project](https://www.thecsharpacademy.com/project/12) was the project guide.
 - The [C#Academy Tutorial](https://www.youtube.com/watch?v=d1JIJdDVFjs) for this project, which helped me kickstart everything SQL and SQLite related.
-- The C#Academy discord community that are always ready to help!
+- The [C#Academy discord community](https://discord.com/invite/JVnwYdM79C) that are always ready to help!
-- Other resources all over the web when dealing with specific issues.
-Special shoutout to [geeksforgeeks](geeksforgeeks.org)
+- Various resources from all over the web.
+Special shoutout to [geeksforgeeks](geeksforgeeks.org)!